 What Users Are Saying:

-This reflects a common frustration after Fivetran’s shift in pricing.
-Predictability and transparency have been the foundation of many users’ satisfaction with Fivetran, but with this new model, users are finding that their monthly bills are far harder to estimate, especially with multiple connectors in play.
+Predictability and transparency have been the main reasons for many users’ satisfaction with Fivetran.
+But with this new model, users are finding that their monthly bills are far harder to estimate, especially with multiple connectors in play.

 #2 Connectors: A Wide Reach, But Not Without Hiccups